MP Estate Planning UK

 The Implications of Divorce on Trusts

-When a marriage ends in divorce, it can greatly affect trusts.
-This change impacts not just the couple but also those who will inherit from the trust.
-The court’s view on trusts during divorce is key.
-It decides how these trusts are split in the division of assets.
+When a marriage ends in divorce, it can significantly affect trusts connected to either spouse.
+This impacts not just the couple, but also other beneficiaries and the trustees themselves.
+The court’s approach to trusts during financial remedy proceedings is a critical factor in how assets are ultimately divided.

 Generally Accepted Views